What Is Isolation and Self-Quarantine

 - CONTACT TRACING

-Contact tracing is the process of identifying people with whom they came in close contact, working with them to interrupt disease spread.
-If someone tests positive and a student has had direct contact with them, the student will receive a call from UF Health Screen, Test & Protect and will be told whether to self-quarantine.
+Contact tracing is the process of identifying people with whom an infectious case came in close contact with.
+This process works by interrupting disease spread.
+If someone tests positive and a student has had direct contact with them, the student will receive a call or email from UF Health Screen, Test & Protect and will be told whether to self-quarantine.

 Isolation separates people with symptoms of COVID-19 or those who have tested positive from others.
 Individuals should stay home and away from others who share their residence.

 Self-quarantine separates people who do not have symptoms but were in close contact with someone who tested positive, to monitor whether they become symptomatic.
 A person can be contagious before symptoms begin to prevent the virus from spreading.

 How will I find out if I need to isolate or quarantine?

 Students who test positive for COVID-19 will need to isolate.
 If you test positive through UF Health Screen, Test & Protect or the UF Student Health Care Center, our contract tracing team will call you to: